allysonvasquez/nvidia-pipecat-notebooks/README.md

 # Digital Human Teaching Kit

+Welcome to the Digital Humans Course!

+In this course, you'll explore how to map out the end-to-end architecture behind AI-driven digital humans.
+You'll build a high-level understanding of the pipeline's core layers—voice I/O, cognitive engine, and animation—and how they work together to enable real-time, interactive experiences.
+These foundational notebooks will set the stage for implementation of your own Digital Human Agent.

+> **Note:** This course assumes familiarity with Python, foundational AI concepts, and introductory software engineering.
+Upcoming notebooks will build off of and use the Pipecat framework for hands-on exercises.

 ## What You'll Learn
 A high-level explanation of the learning journey:
 - How to build end-to-end digital human pipelines